-I freelance as a dramaturg, performer, and writer.
+I freelance as a dramaturg, performer, writer, and educator.

 Two of those things are obvious, but what do I do as a dramaturg?

 - script consulting